-Madera Unified School District has the primary responsibility to ensure compliance with applicable state and federal laws and regulations governing education programs.
-The Uniform Complaint Procedures (UCP) will be used to investigate and resolve complaints regarding the following programs and activities, some of which are described in detail in this document:
+Madera Unified School District has the primary responsibility to ensure compliance with applicable state and federal laws and regulations, including those related to unlawful discrimination, harassment, intimidation, or bullying against any protected group, and all programs and activities that are subject to the Uniform Complaint Procedures (UCP).
+Specifically, the UCP will be used to investigate and resolve complaints regarding the following programs and activities, some of which are described in detail in this document:

 - 1. Accommodations for pregnant and parenting students - 2.
-Adult education programs - 3.
-After School Education and Safety programs - 4.
+Adult education - 3.
+After School Education and Safety - 4.
 Agricultural career technical education - 5.
 Career technical and technical education and career technical and technical training programs - 6.
 Childcare and development programs - 7.
 Compensatory education - 8.
-Consolidated categorical aid programs - Course periods without educational content, when students in grades 9-12 are assigned to such courses more than one week in any semester or in a course the student has previously satisfactorily completed, unless specified conditions are met - 10.
-Discrimination, harassment, intimidation, or bullying in district programs and activities, including in those programs or activities funded directly by or that receive or benefit from any state financial assistance, based on the person's actual or perceived characteristics of race or ethnicity, color, ancestry, nationality, national origin, immigration status, ethnic group identification, age, religion, marital status, pregnancy, parental status, physical or mental disability, medical condition, sex, sexual orientation, gender, gender identity, gender expression, or genetic information, or any other characteristic identified in EC 200 or 220, GC 11135, or PC 422.55, or based on their association with a person or group with one or more of these actual or perceived characteristics - 11.
-Educational and graduation requirements for students in foster care, homeless students, students from military families, students formerly in a juvenile court school, migrant students, and immigrant students participating in a newcomer program - 12.
+Consolidated categorical aid programs - 9.
+Course periods without educational content - 10.
+Discrimination, harassment, intimidation, or bullying against any protected group as identified under EC 200 and 220 and GC 11135, including any actual or perceived characteristic as set forth in PC 422.55, or on the basis of a person's association with a person or group with one or more of these actual or perceived characteristics, in any program or activity conducted by an educational institution, as defined in EC 210.3, that is funded directly by, or that receives or benefits from, any state financial assistance - 11.
+Educational and graduation requirements for students in foster care, students who are homeless, students from military families, and students formerly in a juvenile court school - 12.
 Every Student Succeeds Act - 13.
 Local control and accountability plan - 14.
 Migrant education - 15.
 Physical education instructional minutes - 16.
 Reasonable accommodations to a lactating student - 17.
 Regional occupational centers and programs - 18.
 School plans for student achievement as required for the consolidated application for specified federal and/or state categorical funding - 19.
 School safety plans - 20.
 School site councils as required for the consolidated application for specified federal and/or state categorical funding - 21.
 State preschool programs - 22.
-State preschool health and safety issues in license-exempt programs - 23.
-Student fees - 24.
+State preschool health and safety issues in local educational agencies exempt from licensing

+- 23. Student fees - 24.
 Any complaint alleging retaliation against a complainant or other participant in the complaint process or anyone who has acted to uncover or report a violation subject to this policy - 25.
 Any other state or federal educational program the State Superintendent of Public Instruction or designee deems appropriate